MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 - They remove the on-premises VMs from the vCenter inventory.
 - They remove the VMs from the local backup jobs.
 - They update their internal documentation to show the new locations for the SmartHotel360 application.
-The documentation shows the database as running in the SQL managed instance, and the front end as running in two web apps.
+The documentation shows that the database runs in the SQL managed instance and that the front end runs in two web apps.
 - They review any resources that interact with the decommissioned VMs, and they update any relevant settings or documentation to reflect the new configuration.

 ## Review the deployment

-With the resources now migrated to Azure, Contoso needs to fully operationalize and help secure their new infrastructure.
+After the resources are migrated to Azure, Contoso needs to fully operationalize the new infrastructure and provide security for it.

 ### Security

-- Contoso helps ensure that their new `SmartHotel-Registration` database is secure.
-[Learn more](/azure/azure-sql/database/security-overview).
+- Contoso provides security for the new `SmartHotel-Registration` database.
+For more information, see [Azure SQL Database and SQL Managed Instance security](/azure/azure-sql/database/security-overview).
 - In particular, Contoso updates the web apps to use SSL with certificates.

 ### Backups

-- The Contoso team reviews the backup requirements for the database in Azure SQL Managed Instance.
-[Learn more](/azure/azure-sql/database/automated-backups-overview).
+- The Contoso team reviews the backup requirements for the database in SQL Managed Instance.
+For more information, see [Automated backups in Azure SQL Database](/azure/azure-sql/database/automated-backups-overview).
 - They also learn about managing SQL Database backups and restores.
 Learn more about [automatic backups](/azure/azure-sql/database/automated-backups-overview).
 - They consider implementing failover groups to provide regional failover for the database.
-[Learn more](/azure/azure-sql/database/auto-failover-group-overview).
+For more information, see [Auto-failover groups overview](/azure/azure-sql/database/auto-failover-group-overview).
 - They consider deploying the web app in the main region (`East US 2`) and the secondary region (`Central US`) for resilience.
 The team could configure Traffic Manager to ensure failover during regional outages.

 ### Licensing and cost optimization

-- After all resources are deployed, Contoso assigns Azure tags based on their [infrastructure planning](./contoso-migration-infrastructure.md#set-up-tagging).
+- After all resources are deployed, Contoso assigns Azure tags that they decided on during [infrastructure planning](./contoso-migration-infrastructure.md#set-up-tagging).
-- All licensing is built into the cost of the PaaS services that Contoso is consuming.
+- All licensing is built into the cost of the PaaS services that Contoso consumes.
 This cost is deducted from the Enterprise Agreement.
-- Contoso will use [Azure Cost Management + Billing](/azure/cost-management-billing/cost-management-billing-overview) to ensure that they stay within the budgets established by their IT leadership.
+- Contoso will use [Azure Cost Management and Billing](/azure/cost-management-billing/cost-management-billing-overview) to ensure that they operate within the budgets established by their IT leadership.

 ## Conclusion

-In this article, Contoso refactored the SmartHotel360 application in Azure by migrating the application front-end VM to two Azure App Service web apps.
+In this article, Contoso refactored the SmartHotel360 application in Azure by migrating the application front-end VM to two App Service web apps.
 The application database was migrated to an Azure SQL managed instance.